P8yDay/Route-66/README.md

 5. [License](https://github.com/bonechurch/Route-66#license)

 ## Getting Started
-Welcome to Route 66!
+Welcome to *Route 66*!
 The thrill of a wild programming adventure awaits you!

 To get started, fork this repository and try your hand at any one of our challenges below.
 Simply pick a challenge and complete each of its listed requirements in a programming language of your choice!